DyogenIBENS/Agora/doc/HowTo.md

 identifies "robust" gene familes, on the basis of a user-defined criterion.
 Typically this can be a requirement that there are as many genes on a tree as there are species, thus limiting the chances that duplications have occurred.
-AGORA will first build a temporary ancestral genome with these genes (ignoring all other families) as a robust backbone.
-Then, it will use remaining gene families to fill in the space between robust genes, but without breaking a chain of robust genes.
+AGORA first builds a temporary ancestral genome with these genes (ignoring all other families) as a robust backbone.
+Then, it use remaining gene families to fill in the space between robust genes, but without breaking a chain of robust genes.

 In this HowTo, all the paths are relative to the root of the repository.
+The individual script commands usually complete within seconds on the example dataset, using less than 300 MB of memory, while the complete reconstructions themselves take between 30 seconds and 1 minute.

 ## Input file formats